NextSDS Logo

 Eye contact

 Rinse with water.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
+Do not apply neutralizing agents.
 Take victim to an ophthalmologist if irritation persists.

 Symptoms: Slight irritation.